 Blog

-Sensaphone_Inbound_Blogging_790x435Systems for collecting wastewater and stormwater are complex.
-They use a series of downstream pipes, pumps, and controls to prevent wastewater from entering our fresh water ponds, lakes, rivers and streams.
+Sensaphone_Pump_Station_Blog_789x395Systems for collecting wastewater and stormwater are complex.
+They include pipes, pumps, and controls to prevent wastewater from entering freshwater ponds, lakes, rivers, and streams.

-Lift stations are a critical part of these wastewater systems.
-They help move the wastewater from lower to higher elevations through pipes.
-This is especially critical in areas that have elevations that make gravity flow impossible.
-For example, a sewage pump station may be used to lift sewage over a ridge and let it flow by gravity to a treatment plant.
-Lift stations are also used when gravity conveyance is cost-prohibitive due to high excavation and construction costs.
+Lift stations help transport wastewater from lower to higher elevations through pipes.
+They are used in certain points of a sewage collection system when terrain does not allow a natural flow of sewage to the treatment plant.
+For example, a lift station may be used to lift sewage over a ridge and let it flow by gravity to a treatment plant.

 • Wastewater receiving well (wet well)